Credit reference agencies and other qualifying applicants can apply for VAT registration data for use in making financial assessments.

 Completing the online application questionnaire

-Once we’ve given you access to the questionnaire within the SAP Ariba eSourcing tool you’ll be asked to:
+Once HMRC has given you access to the questionnaire within the SAP Ariba eSourcing tool you’ll be asked to:

 - describe the nature of your business and explain why you need the data

 - say how you’ll use the data in your processes and what products or services will result from those processes